hypertrifle/slush-luxe/README.md

-# A modified version of the [https://github.com/escargotprodige/slush-luxe](sluush-luxe generator) by escargotprodige
+# A modified version of the [slush-luxe generator](https://github.com/escargotprodige/slush-luxe) by escargotprodige

 - added models.
 - added system.